SS25-Internet-Technology/Hotel_Project/README.md

 Finally, you can click on Login or Register, depending on whether you already have an account with our hotel or not.

 ### Milestones and workload distribution
 To improve productivity, we strategically assigned tasks based on individual strengths and project requirements.
-We had to readapt it since one of the team member left the course and preasured each team memeber to work more and double check each others works.
-Due to a team member’s departure, we reorganized tasks to ensure timely delivery while maintaining rigorous standards
+However, we had to readapt our approach after one team member left the course.
+This change placed additional pressure on the remaining members, requiring everyone to take on more responsibilities and double-check each other’s work to maintain our standards.
+The week before submission, we encountered a setback due to a misunderstanding about which Codespace to use.
+While some updates had already been made in a newer version, a few team members were still working on the older codebase.
+Once this issue was identified, we were able to align our work, thoroughly review the front end, and finalize the project.
+Unfortunately, this misstep cost us valuable time, limiting what we were able to implement in the final stages.

 |         Milestones                   | Assigned To      | Status       |   Task / Feature                                                |
 |--------------------------------------|------------------|--------------|-----------------------------------------------------------------|